MuPT-hub/.github/profile/README.md

 - (Some tutorial) Some tutorial
 - (Some tutorial) Some tutorial
 - (Some tutorial) Some tutorial

--
-If you are interested in participating, please reach out to the overall project PI Eric Jankowski.
+If you are interested in participating, please reach out to project PI Eric Jankowski (<ericjankowski@boisestate.edu>)

 #### Credits